iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

   Illustration of the composition of multiple mechanisms.
 Each mechanism access the data and all the outputs of the previous mechanisms.
 </div>

 Let's interpret how gradient descent with many steps fits within the adaptive composition framework.
 We set the $i$-th step of gradient descent as $$M_i$$, taking the output of the previous gradient steps and accessing the data to compute the new parameters $$\theta_{i}$$.
 Then, $$M_{[k]}$$ is the mechanism that releases all the model checkpoints $$\theta_1,\ldots, \theta_k$$ <d-footnote>Another setting, which we do not investigate, is one where only the final outcome is released and other intermediary steps are hidden.
-For a reference, check <d-cite key=feldman2018privacy></d-cite>.</d-footnote>.
+For reference, check <d-cite key=feldman2018privacy></d-cite>.</d-footnote>.
 Therefore, requiring a privacy guarantee on the adaptive composition of gradient steps is to protect against adversaries seeing the entire parameter trajectory, not just the final model.
 This strong guarantee is often desirable since:
 - Training checkpoints are commonly saved for monitoring convergence, early stopping, ensembling
 - Models may be fine-tuned from intermediate checkpoints
 - In federated learning, updates are explicitly shared with all participating agents<d-footnote>Note that the notion of DP used in federated learning is usually slightly different than the one we are using.
 The guarantee is usually not with respect $D$ and $D'$ differing by one datapoint, but instead $D$ and $D'$ differ by all the datapoints belonging to a single user.
 This is well explained in <d-cite key=ponomareva2023dpfy></d-cite>  </d-footnote>.

-Finally, going back to our goal of calculating $$(\varepsilon_{\text{tot}}, \delta_{\text{tot}})$$, we can achieve this using the the advanced composition theorem:
+Finally, going back to our goal of calculating $$(\varepsilon_{\text{tot}}, \delta_{\text{tot}})$$, we can achieve this using the advanced composition theorem:

 >**Theorem (Advanced Composition)**<d-cite key=dwork2010boosting></d-cite><d-cite key=dwork2014algorithmic></d-cite>: For $$\delta'\in (0,1)$$, the $$k$$-fold adaptive composition of $$(\varepsilon,\delta)$$-DP mechanisms satisfies $$(\varepsilon',k\delta+\delta')$$-DP, where $$\varepsilon' = \varepsilon\sqrt{2k \ln(1/\delta')} + k\varepsilon(e^\varepsilon - 1)$$ <d-footnote> This is not tight.
 For the tight bound, check <d-cite key=kairouz2015composition></d-cite>.</d-footnote>.

 #### A first try at DP training:

-After introducing the advanced composition theorem, we technically have all the ingredients for a first trial to train a small two layer neural network on a simple dataset.
+After introducing the advanced composition theorem, we technically have all the ingredients for a first trial to train a small two-layer neural network on a simple dataset.
 For our model we will use a simple two-layer neural network with ReLU activation and $$128$$ hidden units.
 For the data, we will use $$5000$$ randomly sampled images from MNIST.
 To train our model with DP, we first need to set the hyperparameters $$C$$ (clipping norm) and $$T$$ (number of iteration).
 Then, after picking the privacy guarantee we want by setting $$\varepsilon$$ and $$\delta$$, we can use the Gaussian mechanism along with advanced composition result to calculate the magnitude of Gaussian noise required at each iteration.

 In fact, we may make use of a handy result from <d-cite key=kairouz2015composition></d-cite>, which states that to get $(\varepsilon,\delta)$ it is sufficient to have each inner Gaussian mechanism satisfy $(\varepsilon_0, \delta_0)$ with $\varepsilon_0 = \frac{\varepsilon}{2\sqrt{T\log(e + \varepsilon/\delta)}}$ and $\delta_0 = \frac{\delta}{2T}$.
 We can then use $\varepsilon_0$ and $\delta_0$ to calculate the amount of noise we need to have.
 However, we are left with two hyperparameters to tune $C$ and $T$.
 For the gradient clipping $C$, one common heuristic is to tune it is to run the training without any DP, measure the distribution of the gradient norms, and pick $C$ so that we are doing some clipping but not a lot of clipping<d-footnote>This is a bit vague.
-It is hard to be very specific about hyperparameters tuning intuitions.</d-footnote> <d-footnote>On a side note, in the wider machine learning community, gradient clipping is being used to stabilize training.
-The critical difference is that we are computing the average of clipped gradients, while the (wider used) gradient clipping is often a clipping of the average gradients.</d-footnote><d-footnote>Tuning hyperparameters using non-DP runs could leak information.
+It is hard to be very specific about hyperparameter tuning intuitions.</d-footnote> <d-footnote>On a side note, in the wider machine learning community, gradient clipping is being used to stabilize training.
+The critical difference is that we are computing the average of clipped gradients, while the (widely used) gradient clipping is often a clipping of the average gradients.</d-footnote><d-footnote>Tuning hyperparameters using non-DP runs could leak information.
 We skip this detail here but proper DP training requires accounting for hyperparameter tuning within the privacy budget, see <d-cite key=papernot2022hyperparameter></d-cite></d-footnote>. $T$ can also be tricky to tune.
 For a larger $T$, we are able to train longer but we need to use smaller $\varepsilon_0$ and $\delta_0$ forcing us to add more noise at each iteration.

-To get some intuition of the tuning of $C$ and $T$, let's try a training run without any DP to see the gradients norms and the loss curves.
+To get some intuition of the tuning of $C$ and $T$, let's try a training run without any DP to see the gradient norms and the loss curves.
 We run gradient descent with learning $0.01$ for $5000$ iterations.
-For the gradients norm, the $95\%$ quantile is around $32$ and very low number of gradient go above $40$.
-For the sake of round numbers, let's take $C=30$ <d-footnote>One may want to do better hyperparameter tunning in practice but this blog is for illustrations only.
+For the gradients norm, the $95\%$ quantile is around $32$ and very low number of gradients go above $40$.
+For the sake of round numbers, let's take $C=30$ <d-footnote>One may want to do better hyperparameter tuning in practice but this blog is for illustrations only.
 In some setting, more aggressive clipping can work better.</d-footnote>

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">